 Breakfasts That Include Dessert?

-Baked in a crust, this crumbly molasses-rich pie is much more like a cake, and it is probably based on treacle cakes from England.
+Baked in a pie pan and with a bottom crust, this crumbly molasses-rich pie is much more like a cake, and it is probably based on treacle cakes from England.
 The crust makes it sturdy enough to hold in one hand and eat without plate or fork.

 Shoofly was definitely a breakfast dish, but most of us are more likely to have it as a very sweet dessert, akin to French Canadian Sugar Pie, served in tiny pieces with whipped cream.
 Try varying it by pouring the batter into individual tart shells – they’ll cook faster that way.

 You might be wondering how this pie got its name.
 There are different theories, but none of them are very certain.
 One story is that the pie would attract flies with its sticky molasses as it cooled down, and the women would have to shoo them away.
 But that doesn’t make much sense, since they probably made this pie in the winter when there were no flies.